ybouilla/dataset_design/Readme.md

 minor modifications on the FrameworkNativeDataset, DatasetManager are expected to include other machine learning frameworks such as tensorflow
 One also has to create a `TensorflowDataManager`

-## 3. Limit dependecies in Dataset object and sub-classes
+## 3. Limit 3rd dependecies in `Dataset` object and sub-classes

 ## 4. prepare for Federated Analytics

+`Dataset` can be in charge of computing simple statistcis we can imagine methods such as
+ - `NativeImageDataset.mean()` that returns the mean of image knowing the data are images we are not showing how to use FedearatedAnalytics plans

 ## Explaination: a big picture

+### A. Training Plan
 1. `DataManager` loads dataset (can be either a Fedbiomed dataset or a framework specific dataset). ( `round` calls `DataManager` in order to a) load the data and to b) split the data into a training and testing data loaders)

 3. depending on the type of dataset recieved, `DataManager` either convert the dataset into a) `FrameworkNativeDataset` ot b) `StructuredDataset`